Version 1.0 — February 2026

 The combination of technical safeguards (encryption, isolation, EU hosting), organizational measures (consent, DPA, professional confidentiality), and the "Employer Firewall" design principle effectively mitigates the identified risks associated with processing health data.

-The primary residual risk relates to international data transfer for video sessions (Daily.co, USA), which is mitigated through Standard Contractual Clauses.
+The primary residual risk relates to international data transfer for video sessions (Agora, USA), which is mitigated through Standard Contractual Clauses.
 This risk will be reassessed if the EU-US Data Privacy Framework status changes.

 No prior consultation with the supervisory authority (Autoriteit Persoonsgegevens) is deemed necessary at this time, as residual risks have been mitigated to an acceptable level.